analogdevicesinc/MaximAI_Documentation/MAX78000_Evaluation_Kit/README.md

 | help                           |                   | Print descriptions for available commands                    |
 | help \<cmd\>                   |                   | Print description for given command.                         |

+## How to Unlock a MAX78000 That Can No Longer Be Programmed

+The SWD interface is unavailable for a certain number of clock cycles after reset.
+If the application code instructs the device to enter any low power or shutdown mode too soon, it could be difficult to reprogram the device.
+The following instructions help recover a device in this lockout state:
+1. Remove the USB cable connected to the MAX32625PICO debug adapter board.
+2. Remove power to the target device by powering down the EV Kit or feather board.
+3. Place the MAX32625PICO debug adapter in MAINTENENCE mode by holding down its button while reconnecting the USB cable to the host PC.
+   - The MAX32625PICO debug adapter will enumerate as a mass storage device named MAINTENANCE.
+   - Drag-n-Drop the provided bin file to the drive named MAINTENANCE:  [special DAPLINK bin file](MAX32625PICO_files/max32625_max32630fthr_if_mass-erase-v1.bin).
+   - Following the Drag-n-Drop, the MAX32625PICO should reboot and reconnect as a drive named DAPLINK.

+4. Make sure the 'Automation allowed' field is set to 1 in the DETAILS.TXT file on the DAPLINK drive.
+If not, follow [these instructions](https://https://github.com/ARMmbed/DAPLink/blob/master/docs/ENABLE_AUTOMATION.md) to enable it.
+5. If not already connected, use the supplied ribbon cable to re-connect the MAX32625PICO debug adapter board to the target board that is locked-out and turn on power to the target device/board.
+6. Create an empty file named 'erase128.act' and Drag-n-Drop it onto the DAPLINK drive.
+7. This should mass erase the flash of the target device, allowing the device to be programmed again.
+8. Restore the original MAX32625PICO debug adapter board firmware by performing the following:
+   - Re-enter MAINTENANCE mode by disconnecting the USB cable to the MAX32625PICO debug adapter board, pressing down on the button, and then reconnecting the USB cable.
+   - Once the MAINTENANCE drive appears, Drag-n-Drop this file: [original DAPLINK bin file](MAX32625PICO_files/max32625pico_daplink.bin).
+   - This will again reboot the MAX32625PICO and reconnect as DAPLINK.

+At this point, the target device should be once again programmable and the MAX32625PICO adapter board restored to its original firmware.

+Note:  In order to avoid the locked out state to begin with, it is recommended that during code development, a delay be placed at the beginning of user code in order to give the debug adapter an opportunity to communicate with or halt the processor.
+A delay of 2 seconds is ideal so that the debugger can be attached manually.

 ## Additional SDK Information

 The examples are separated by device type.
 The SDK on GitHub currently only includes the MAX78000.
 Therefore, the examples will be located in the Examples/MAX78000 folder.
 For each example, you will find the following files.